Our Pick: Helinox

 Is a foam sit pad enough, or do I really need a chair?

 For most hikers, a pad covers about 80 percent of the problem for about 10 percent of the weight.
-A closed-cell pad like the Z Seat (2 oz listed, about $34) or the AceCamp (about $10) gives you a warm, dry, padded seat on any surface, at every break, all day.
+A closed-cell pad like the Z Seat (2 oz listed, about $35) or the AceCamp (about $10) gives you a warm, dry, padded seat on any surface, at every break, all day.
 What it cannot give you is a backrest or elevation, and after back-to-back long days that missing backrest is exactly what a chair sells.
 Start with the pad; let a season of leaning against trees tell you whether to climb the ladder.

 How much weight capacity do backpacking chairs really have?

 Read capacity numbers skeptically, especially on budget chairs.
-Manufacturers publish listed capacities, and the premium brands' figures are conservative and well tested, but the clone tier loves printing huge claimed numbers that assume flat ground and a gentle sitter.
+Manufacturers publish listed capacities, and the premium brands' figures are conservative and well tested, but the no-name copy aisle loves printing huge claimed numbers that assume flat ground and a gentle sitter.
 The classic budget-chair failure is a pole hub letting go under a heavier hiker on uneven ground, well inside the printed rating.
 If you are near any chair's listed capacity, buy the proven brand, set the chair on firm level ground, and sit down rather than dropping in.

 Do camp chairs work on sand and soft ground?